I started with 6 Practical Pointers for Preachers.

 And just because I am a preacher who doesn’t always stop when and where he should, here’s a bonus tip for you.
 If the musicians would begin to play something softly now, I’m preparing to close.

-13. BONUS TIP – If you’ve been asked to preach a service, then do so.
+13. PRO TIP – If you’ve been asked to preach a service, then do so.
 If you have not been invited to preach a service, then do not.
 Submit to the spiritual authority God has placed over that congregation.
 Do not take advantage of a pastor or other church leader who simply asks you to testify or greet the congregation.
 IF God wants me or you to preach a service that it appeared we were only attending, HE is well able to lead, confirm, and arrange that through the pastor of that congregation.
 Being Pentecostal or Spirit-filled does not give anyone the right to take over a service.

 Thank you for reading some of my thoughts on preaching.
 Bible preaching is one of the most subjective things an individual could ever do.
 Everyone has a different opinion of what makes for good preaching and everyone seems to measure by a different set of standards.
 So we should be kind to those who practice this high and difficult calling by covering them in prayer.
 Pastors, preachers, and Bible teachers alike refuse to peak and let the Lord keep working on you to make you the preacher you ought to be.
 And please be sure to like, comment, share and let’s keep the conversation going in pursuit of excellence in spoken ministry.